GuanceCloud/datakit/internal/export/doc/en/why-no-data.md

 <!-- markdownlint-disable MD046 -->
 ???+ tip

     - Some passively receiving data collectors (such as DDTrace/RUM) need to specify the HTTP service (`--http-listen=[IP:Port]`), and then use some HTTP client tools (such as `curl`) to send data to the corresponding address of DataKit.
-See `datakit help debug` for details
+See `datakit debug --help` for details

     - The collector configuration used for debugging can be of any extension, and does not necessarily [end with `.conf`](datakit-input-conf.md#intro).
 We can use file names such as *my-input.conf.test* specifically for debugging, while not affecting the normal operation of DataKit.
 <!-- markdownlint-enable -->